JAndrassy/WiFiEspAT/README.md

 ### UART Flow Control

 The AT firmware sends notifications about different events without the host requesting them.
-Examples of this events are if data arrive for a connection or connection is closed.
-Without flow control of Serial interface some of this events can get lost in buffer overflow if they arrive in bulk.
+Examples of these events are if data arrive for a connection or connection is closed.
+Without flow control of Serial interface some of these events can get lost in buffer overflow if they arrive in bulk.
 As compensation for lost events, the WiFiEspAT library polls the state of the connections.
 This adds to time spent in library functions.

 If you can setup for the WiFiEspAT library a Serial connection with flow control, you can uncomment `#define ESPATDRV_ASSUME_FLOW_CONTROL` in EspAtDrv.cpp or define ESPATDRV_ASSUME_FLOW_CONTROL in boards.local.txt for the board.
 This will remove the polling of connections state.